 Read the sowing instructions on the seed packet to determine how deep the seed should be sowed into the soil.
 Strawberry seeds, for example, should just be scattered on the surface of the soil, then topped with a very thin sprinkling of soil.
 Beans, on the other hand, should be sown about 1-inch deep.

 Once the seeds are sown, insert the seed stakes into the assigned container so you can keep track of which seeds are which.
 Water thoroughly once more.
-It is very important, however, that you water with a thin gentle stream of water, like this watering can, because trying to water light soil like seed starting mixes with a strong stream can actually splash and dislodge the soil and seed, damaging the germination process.
+It is very important, however, that you water with a thin gentle stream of water, because trying to water light soil like seed starting mixes with a strong stream can actually splash and dislodge the soil and seed, damaging the germination process.

 Keep in mind the germination time for the seeds you are sowing before giving up on them and tossing the soil in the compost.
 Different types of plants germinate (sprout) at different lengths of time, and some varieties, like peppers, can take several weeks to germinate.